 Description to Vaucluse

-Department in the southeast France in the political region of Provence-Alpes-Côte d'Azur.
-It was named after the town of the same name Vaucluse (today Fontaine-de-Vaucluse) and is located in the middle of the départemens Gard (West), Ardèche (Northwest) Drôme (North-East), Alpes de Haute-Provence (East), var (Southeast) and Bouches-du-Rhône (South).
-The western border is formed by the Rhone.
-At the beginning of the fourteenth century, the struggle for power in Rome made the capital Avignon the seat of the popes for seventy years and thus the capital of Christianity.
-Vaucluse is wine-related to the two regions Provence and Rhone divided up.
-The vineyards cover around 50,000 hectares of vineyards.
+Département in the south-east of France in the political region Provence-Alpes-Côte d'Azur.
+It was named after the village of the same name Vaucluse (today Fontaine-de-Vaucluse) and is situated in the middle of the départements Gard (west), Ardèche (northwest), Drôme (northeast), Alpes de Haute-Provence (east), Var (southeast) and Bouches-du-Rhône (south).
+The western border is formed by the Rhône.
+At the beginning of the fourteenth century, due to power struggles in Rome, the capital Avignon became the seat of the popes for seventy years and thus the capital of Christianity.
+Vaucluse is divided into the two regions Provence and Rhône according to wine law.
+The vineyards cover about 50,000 hectares of vines.
 The AOC areas are: